 If you have a Chromebook, this gives you speech support built-in.
-If you're building Chrome from source and running it on desktop Linux, speech won't be included by default.
+If you're building Chrome from source and running it on desktop Linux, speech and braille won't be included by default.
 Here's how to enable it.

 Create a GN configuration with "chromeos" as the target OS, for example:

 is_component_build = true

 And run it as usual to see a mostly-complete Chrome OS desktop inside of a window:

 By default you'll be logged in as the default user.
 If you want to simulate the login manager too, run it like this:

 You can run any of the above under it’s own X session (avoiding any window manager key combo conflicts) by doing something like

 sudo mv assets /usr/share/chromeos-assets